-Bellingham police arrest teen they say was planning Columbine-like school attack
+Walla Walla police arrest teen they say was planning Columbine-like school attack

-BELLINGHAM — A Bellingham teenager has been arrested after his mother reported his journal contained plans of a school attack on the anniversary of the 1999 Columbine High School shooting.
+A Walla Walla teenager has been arrested after his mother reported his journal contained plans of a school attack on the anniversary of the 1999 Columbine High School shooting.

 The Bellingham Herald reported Thursday that the 17-year-old College Place High School student was arrested Tuesday and charged with felony harassment and threats to bomb or injure property.